diogolmenezes/dmenezes/source/_posts/2014-01-21-creating-er-diagram-with-oracle-sql-developer.markdown

 For export the diagram to image, PDF or SVG, you have to go to:

 ```
-File → Data Modeler → Print Diagram → and chose you option
+File → Data Modeler → Print Diagram → and choose you option
 ```

 ![Alt text](/images/posts/diagram-sql-developer-3.png)